huanlui/chord-suggester/README.md

 # Chord Suggester

 **Initial note**: This `readme` explains how to run this project.
-For a detailed memory about the scope of the project, please visit this [article at `Medium`](https://medium.com/@huanlui/chordsuggester-i-3a1261d4ea9e).
+For a detailed memory about the scope of this project, please visit this [article at `Medium`](https://medium.com/@huanlui/chordsuggester-i-3a1261d4ea9e).

 _ChordSuggester_ is a computer-aided musical composition system.
 It is not intended to be a professional tool but just the result of a Master’s thesis covering the whole process for a DataScience project:

-* **Data Acquisition** by scraping data from `ultimate-guitar.com` using `Selenium` and `BeaufitulSoup`.
+* **Data Acquisition** by scraping data from `ultimate-guitar.com` using `Selenium` and `BeautifulSoup`.
 This part is interesting by itself since there are no examples of clean datasets including chord songs.
 * **Data cleaning** and preparation, using `Pandas` and `music21`.
 * **Data analysis**, using `Pandas`.
 * **Modelling**, using `Keras` for training an LSTM neural network.